 Public funding appropriated to furnish newer maximum level state prisons with the latest technological capabilities partially explains this paradox.
 Why?
 Greater security generates greater expense.
 It costs more to protect others, particularly prison guards, against the severe threat high-risk prisoners pose.
 The most recent development, super-maximum prisons represent a sophisticated adaptation of maximum prisons possessing advanced surveillance and digital devices.
 Prison psychologist Craig Haney believes the super-maximum prison exposes criminals to isolation, “a technological separation from inmates,” not previously possible by former prison systems (Pettigrew, 1).
 Yet, some of these innovations seem ridiculously expensive.

 Such expense on technology appears needless and counterproductive.
 For example, why waste perhaps billions of taxpayer dollars on, “electronic/audio video technology,” including, “closed-circuit television,” for prisons such as the one located in Boscobel, Wisconsin, to implement visitation contact (Pettigrew, 1)?
-If the super-max prison vociferously opposes “face-to-face visits behind bars and glass,” restricting prisoners to digital devices within their cells, than why not simply prohibit all forms of visitation (Pettigrew, 1)?
-Basic utilities already incur tremendous expense.
+If the super-max prison vociferously opposes “face-to-face visits behind bars and glass,” restricting prisoners to digital devices within their cells, then why not simply prohibit all forms of visitation (Pettigrew, 1)?
+Basic utilities already incur a tremendous expense.
 Since 2001, the average single prisoner alone costs state prisons approximately “$22,650” per year (Public Safety, Public Spending, 18).
 Why add more expense?

 The Georgia Department of Corrections indicates “$109,000” alone in construction costs alone for bunk beds within two maximum security cell blocks when compared to close security prisons, “$79,200”, medium security prisons, “$60,700”, and minimum security prisons, “$31, 675” (Georgia Department of Corrections, 1).
 What an arbitrary waste of capital!
 Why the grotesque expense?
 Again, why impose such a burden on the hardworking, law-abiding American people?